-By timothy from Slashdot's like-to-think-so department
+By Soulskill from Slashdot's working-hard-to-be-lazy department

-By timothy from Slashdot's man-vs-the-state department
+By Soulskill from Slashdot's good-news-for-all-six-people-who-bought-lumias department

 An anonymous reader writes: Microsoft has launched Windows 10 preview for phones.
 To get started, you'll need to download the Windows Insider app from the Windows Phone Store.
 Microsoft has already released multiple new Windows 10 preview builds, but those were limited to just PCs.
 The new preview for smartphones comes with a slew of new features.
 Until now, the Windows Insider app only worked for Microsoft employees.
 Now, users who are part of the Insider program can install the first Windows 10 preview build, as long as they have one of the six compatible devices.
 The Windows 10 preview works on the Lumia 630, Lumia 635, Lumia 636, Lumia 638, Lumia 730, and Lumia 830.Read Replies (0)